NOVEL-IN-PROGRESS

 "I know you," Miss Marie said, looking up into his grinning face.

-"You got that fish shack down there that you done and gone put money on.
+"You got that fish shack down there you done put money on.
 Where'd it come from, fish man?
+That money?
 Well, what it matter now?
-Cause you gonna soon wake up to see hell one night.
-Soon.
-You know what I mean, huh, stupid man?
+Cause you gonna wake up to see hell one night.
+One night soon.
+Don't need money in hell, do you fish man?
+You know what I mean, huh?
 What's your wife gonna do with you then?
 She ain't gonna take you back, is she?
 No, she don't need you now, do she?
 Well, she ain't never needed you.
 Folks talk, don't they?
 The woman already gots to open her legs to feed your kids.
 What kind of man is that?
 Your kind, ain't it so?
 And now look what you've done to Jane!
 Another stupid girl who can't see what a man like you is made of.
 No, that girl couldn't see even when she looked you straight in the eyes.
 Couldn't see you don't gotta a soul.
 That right, stupid man?
 Devil got it.
 He keepin' in hell!"

-Miss Marie looked past Albin to Severine with her hand covering her mouth to hold back her shrieks of fear.
-Seemed like Miss Marie's words had also brought fear to Albin.
-Even in the heat of the moment, his face went cold with sweat.
+Miss Marie looked past Albin to Severine still on the cot with her hand covering her mouth to hold back her shrieks of fear.
+Seemed like Miss Marie's words had also brought fear to Albin, as even in the heat of the moment, his face went cold with sweat.
+He wiped it off on his hand, and his grin slid away with it.

-"Now you get off my property, stupid man, else I put the law on you and then they gonna find you floatin' down the canal to where them hungry gators is.
-Yep, you know how them gators love a good hog carcass when they push them over, don't they now?"
+"Now you get off my property, stupid man, else I put the law on you, and then they find you floatin' down the canal to where them hungry gators are.
+Yep, you know how them gators love a good hog carcass."

 Albin wiped his brow and walked around Miss Marie.
 No, this tiny woman wasn't gonna step aside for him.
 So, what were Miss Marie's other secrets?
-Well, Albin would soon be finding out what Jesus had told her.
+Well, Albin would soon find out that Jesus had untangled her rosary and it would chain Albin to his destiny.

 "Severine, I 'member your name from when I had my fall.
 Now you go upstairs, child.
 There's a foot basin up there, soap, and towels.
 Go up and clean the smell of that fish man off.
 Then come back down and put away the food what they brung by earlier."